comments-ink/django-comments-ink/docs/index.md

 ## Features

-1. Comment can be nested.
+1. Comments can be nested.
 1. Customizable maximum thread level.
 1. Optional notifications on follow-up comments via email.
 1. Mute links to allow cancellation of follow-up notifications.